Malang Regency: Tourism

-The southern sector of Malang Regency has 39 natural beaches, 5 of which are frequently visited.
-Access to the beaches is limited and can be difficult for large vehicles.

-Balekambang Beach is 70 kilometres south of Malang City.
-The beach is 2 kilometers long with a Hindu Temple in Bali.
-Pantai Bajul Mati beach is a beach which is in between Balekambang Beach and Sendang Biru Beach.
+Balekambang Beach is 70 km south of Malang and 2 km long.
+Pantai Bajul Mati beach is between Balekambang Beach and Sendang Biru Beach.
 The name means "Dead Crocodile" due to a rock in the sea shaped like a crocodile.
 Batu Bengkung Beach is near Bajul Mati Beach and has a natural pool trap by the sand dunes.

 Climate

 Malang Regency has a tropical monsoon climate (Am) with moderate to little rainfall from June to September and heavy to very heavy rainfall from October to May.
 The following climate data is for the town of Kepanjen.